scaljeri/scrummie/DOCKER_README.md

 Just run _docker_start_scrummie.sh_.
 It will do everything that's required to run scrummie.

-Use _docker_build.sh_ to build a Docker container.
+Use _docker_build.sh_ when you only want to build a Docker container.